leoshimo/vrs/README.md

   add a quote if you want to evaluate the inserted list as literal data.
 - `C-u C-c C-c` displays source with commented results.
 - `C-c C-m` inspects one macro expansion; `C-u C-c C-m` repeats outer expansion.
+- `M-x vrs-reset-session` starts a fresh connection and clears its definitions.
-- `C-g` aborts a waiting evaluation, terminates its client, and preserves the source.
+- `C-g` aborts a waiting evaluation and clears its session, preserving source.
   Effects already performed are not undone.

+Buffers using the same `vrs-vrsctl-command` share a session.
+Variables, functions, macros, and service bindings persist between evaluations, including after errors.
+Re-evaluate a changed definition to update it.

+Vrsjmp's **Browse Functions** opens the service-function list for execution.
+Enter calls the selected function after collecting its arguments.
+When no completion provider exists, enter a Lyric expression such as `"hello"` or `42`.

 Run `M-x vrs-browse-functions` to open vrsjmp and insert a call at point.
 You can also evaluate `(vrsjmp_browse_functions)` with `C-u C-c C-e`.
 Search by function